Self-organisation in cellular automata with coalescent particles: qualitative and quantitative approaches: Particle-based organisation: qualitative results

-The \define{radius} is the minimal $r\in\N$ such that $\mathcal{N}\subset[-r,r]$.
-A \define{cellular automaton} is a morphism $\az\to\az$, that is, the input and the output are defined on the same alphabet.
+The \define{radius} of $\pi$ is the minimal $r\in\N$ such that $\pi$ admits a local map with $\mathcal{N}\subset[-r,r]$.
+A \define{cellular automaton} is a morphism from $\az$ to itself, that is, the input and the output are defined on the same alphabet.
 In particular a cellular automaton can be iterated and it makes sense to study its dynamics.